NASA-AMMOS/BSL/docs/api/01-bsl-sis.md

 ## 3.1: Frontend vs Backend

 The BSL implementation has two central notional components: The “Frontend API” and the “Dynamic Backend”.
 This distinction permits the existence of multiple backends that implement BPSec functionality, each potentially tailored to operational settings, to be accessed via a common interface.
-For , a Bundle Protocol Agent running in SWaP-constrained hardware may need an implementation using strict memory-management that fits in a small memory footprint, whereas a BPA serving as a Bundle Protocol Router on conventional hardware may choose to use a backend leveraging hardware acceleration and greater access to computing resources.
+For example, a Bundle Protocol Agent running in SWaP-constrained hardware may need an implementation using strict memory-management that fits in a small memory footprint, whereas a BPA serving as a Bundle Protocol Router on conventional hardware may choose to use a backend leveraging hardware acceleration and greater access to computing resources.
 The BSL ships with a default backend, written in C99 with some dynamic data structures, which balances suitability for constrained systems and overall flexibility.

 The “Frontend API” defines the stable public interface for the BSL, which the host application uses to invoke BPSec functionality.
 The “Frontend API” is mostly abstract, containing forward-declared data structures, function prototypes, and limited compiled artifacts.
 Application programmers for a BPA generally need to be familiar only with the frontend API – its functions and structures.
 Adhering to this API permits the BPA to be agnostic to the implementation details of any backend.

 The “Dynamic Backend” is the default implementation of a backend implementing the Frontend API and contains the functionality detailed in RFC 9172.
 It uses the term “Dynamic” since it supports since it permits the use of dynamic data structures with flexible memory consumption (as opposed to statically allocated memory).

 Backends may be swapped out with another implementation that implements the front-end API.
 Since BPSec may be deployed in many types of systems with different resources and different operational environments, there is unlikely to be a one-size-fits-all backend implementation.
-The backend provided here should be understood as an  and reference for more tailored mission-specific implementations.
+The backend provided here should be understood as an example and reference for more tailored mission-specific implementations.

 ## 3.2: Instructions for Building Documentation